Simone Biles Wows In New Snapshot While Eating Watermelon

 United States Olympic gymnast Simone Biles took to Instagram on Thursday, August 6 to share a new stunning snapshot of herself.
 The 23-year-old gold medal winner lounged outside on a patio area and ate watermelon as she posed for the photo.

-Biles wore her long dark hair down in beautiful waves and appeared to go makeup free, her skin glowing.
+Biles wore her long dark hair down in beautiful waves and her skin appeared glowing.
 The gymnast showed off her incredibly toned physique in a black crop top with spaghetti straps.
 She paired the top with some high waisted shorts.
 She accessorized with a delicate silver necklace and sported a bright red manicure and pedicure.
 A small tattoo on her arm featured the Olympic symbol of five interlaced rings.

 Biles rested a plate full of already cut watermelon in her lap while licking her spoon.
 She relaxed in a large unique chair.
 The egg-shaped chair is a trendy home decor piece at the moment that many celebrities and influencers have shared photos of.
 It featured plush, white pillows and appeared extra cozy.